 Mrs McSorley is responsible for liaising closely with the SENCo, parents and outside agencies.
 Her role includes working closely with the SENCo on SEND provision, working with outside agencies and monitoring and acting upon those families whose children have poor attendance.
-Mrs McSorely makes use of the sunshine room for those children with SEND as well as children who may have behavioural, social and emotional needs.
-The sunshine room provides children with a calm environment.
+Mrs McSorley makes use of the 'Sunshine Room' for those children with SEND as well as children who may have behavioural, social and emotional needs.
+The Sunshine Room provides children with a calm environment and contains the Sensory Room.